hackclub/meet/README.md

 Open up the site and meet a random Hack Clubber!

-Built with Next.js for a Hack Club Workshop.
+Built by [@sampoder](https://github.com/sampoder) with Next.js for a Hack Club Workshop.